Code-Institute-Submissions/tarahwaters-milestone-project1/README.md

 Help with carousel slides not working - [ByteGrad on YouTube](https://www.youtube.com/watch?v=mPZLxhgTKCU) Suggestions on how to crop height of carousel heroimage3.jpg after successfully targeting in CSS - [linuxhint](https://linuxhint.com/how-to-crop-an-image-using-css/)

+Cover-text for hero image - initial code from CI Love Running tutorial, adapted for personal styling

 ### Media Content

 - Photos used on the webpage came from [https://unsplash.com](https://unsplash.com/)